Dr. Julie Gittelson

 Cognitive Behavioral (CBT)

-I frequently draw from Cognitive Behavioral Therapy to help clients understand how their thoughts, emotions, and behaviors are interconnected.
+I frequently draw from CBT to help clients understand how their thoughts, emotions, and behaviors are interconnected.
 Together, we identify unhelpful thought patterns, challenge cognitive distortions, and develop more balanced, realistic ways of thinking.

 This provider hasn’t received any written reviews yet.
 We started collecting written reviews January 1, 2025.